TiaAdam/CreativeCoding-Exercises/README.md

 -  Each folder contains an index.html file, sketch.js (where major code goes), README.md file and Images folder which demonstrates the outcome of the Exercise.

+- Underneath each Exercise image and description there is a 'More' button, which will re-direct user to that specific Exercise.

 ```